deutranium/Algorithms/CONTRIBUTING.md

 # Contribution Guidelines

+## Steps to contribute

+- Check the code along with the issues and PR section if someone else has already worked on or is working on the algo and language you're interested in.
+If true, either implement it in a different language, or choose a different algo

+- Create (if not already created) an issue specifying the **algorithm name** and the **language** you want to implement it in.
+If the issue has been created by someone else, comment the language you will be working with for the concerned algo.

+- **Fork the repo, write the required code, commit using descriptive messages, push to your fork**

+- Make a PR with the title containing algorithm name and the language.

 ### Naming Conventions:
 It is preferred to use [camel case](https://en.wikipedia.org/wiki/Camel_case) in the naming of directories, files, variables, function names etc.